vishakhadhonde9/Docker-/Session-8] Docker Compose.md

 - Executes a command in a running container.
 It's useful for interacting with the container's shell or running commands inside the container.

          docker-compose exec <service_name> <command>

+## 8. docker-compose build -
+- Creates docker image that are part of services defined in docker-compose.yml file.

+          docker-compose build